Who is the AIMhi app for?

 The app is designed to be used by service providers and clients in a client session.
 The app facilitates discussion about:

-- Identify friends and family who help keep them strong and healthy
+- Friends and family who help keep clients strong and healthy

 We would appreciate any feedback on how the app could be improved.